Embedding Widgets

 AgentPress ships two embeddable widgets that can be added to any public site with a single <script> tag:

-• Chat widget — real-time conversational agent with support for inline, overlay, and sidebar modes.
+• Chat widget — real-time conversational agent with support for inline, overlay, sidebar, and collapsible bubble modes.

 • Assessment widget — multi-step assessments (BVA calculator and AI Maturity Assessment).